andythetechnerd03/My-lil-bag-of-Algorithms/Digit as Sum of 1s and 2s/README.md

+# Represent Integer as sum of 1s and 2s

 This exercise is initially tasked by my instructor as an example of recursion, but I kinda prefer the "classic" DP method :D, so I used it instead

 Task: Given an integer n, output all the integers (consisting of only 1s and 2s) whose sum of all of its digits add up to n